Tuesday, March 30, 2021

 Is Mary The Mother Of The Church?

 One of the Marian dogmas of the Roman Catholic Church is that Mary is our spiritual mother.
-Roman Catholic Priest Edward Looney explains this teaching as follows:
+Roman Catholic Priest Edward Looney explains this teaching in these words

 "Everyone has a mother.
 Yes, the mother who gave them birth in the physical order of life.
 But Christian believers have another mother, the Blessed Virgin Mary, in the spiritual order of grace.
 Jesus willed to give Mary as a mother to the early Church, when, from the cross, he looked at his mother and said, “Woman, behold, your son” (John 19:26).
 And to the beloved disciple, “Behold, your mother” (John 19:27)."